 If you are feeling unwell please do not visit the Island.

-Please note that if you have any additional luggage you will need to place it on the scales in the Visitor Centre for weighing.
-Visitor Centre, Encounter Maria Island and PWS staff will provide assistance/direction regarding your luggage but will not handle it.
+Please note that if you have any additional luggage you will need to place it on the scales in the Maria Island Gateway for weighing.
+Encounter Maria Island and PWS staff will provide assistance/direction regarding your luggage but will not handle it.

-Please follow instructions on all signage on Island including:
+Please follow instructions on all signage on the Island.

 The campgrounds at Darlington, Frenchs Farm and Encampment Cove are open subject to all campers maintaining physical distancing particularly in relation to the use of shared facilities (e.g. barbecue shelter, tables).